tc39/proposal-intl-messageformat/README.md

 #### Expressions

 Expressions are used as selectors and as pattern placeholders.
-Local variable declarations may assign their value to a local variable, allowing for the same expression to be used in multiple places and potentially with different roles.
+A local variable declaration may assign the value of an expression to a local variable, allowing for the same expression to be used in multiple places and potentially with different roles.

+An expression may have one of three forms:

-An expression may contain just a literal value or a variable reference as an operand, an operand and an annotation, or just an annotation.
+- An operand (either a literal value or a variable reference).
+- An operand with an annotation.
+- An annotation with no operand.

-The resolution of standalone annotations is customisable using the constructor's `functions` option, which take `MessageFunction` function values that are applied when the annotation's name (without the `:`) corresponds to the `functions` key.
+The resolution of standalone annotations is customisable using the constructor's `functions` option, which takes `MessageFunction` function values that are applied when the annotation's name (without the `:`) corresponds to the `functions` key.

 ### MessageFunction